echocat/https-enabler/README.md

 # https-enabler

-Simple proxy to add HTTPS to endpoints that only supports HTTP.
+Simple proxy to add HTTPS to endpoints that only support HTTP.

 ## Initial idea